SerahSoltani/Object-detection/README.md

-# Object detection with OpenCV and Python
+# Security Camera Object Detection
+This project uses YOLOv5 for real-time object detection in security camera footage.
+The system identifies objects like vehicles, pedestrians, and more to enhance surveillance capabilities.

+## Features
+- Real-time detection from video streams or images.
+- Outputs bounding boxes with class labels and confidence scores.
+- Customizable for additional classes.

 OpenCV DNN Module
 The OpenCV DNN (Deep Neural Network) module is a part of the OpenCV library that enables the use of deep learning models for computer vision tasks.
 This module is specifically designed for running pre-trained neural network models from popular frameworks like Caffe, TensorFlow, PyTorch, and Darknet.